-The Housing Secretary Sajid Javid, has suggested that Councils in England could be stripped of planning powers if not enough homes are being built in their areas.
-The Prime Minster is targeting developers, even threatening to refuse planning permission to firms that have been slow to build new homes.
+The Housing Secretary Sajid Javid has suggested that Councils in England could be stripped of planning powers if not enough homes are being built in their areas.
+The Prime Minister is targeting developers, even threatening to refuse planning permission to firms that have been slow to build new homes.

 Fortunately, the Education and Skills Funding Agency are currently looking at how Local Authorities establish developer contributions for education using standard pupil yield and school provision cost calculations.
 As part of this exercise, the ESFA are asking if LAs employ different approaches for new settlements, where pupil yields may be higher in newly constructed homes and whether multiple phases of development are known to create unusual patterns of need.

 In terms of our experience at Cognisant Research, both these occurrences are commonplace.
 New builds certainly appeal to families with children, pre-school children in particular.
 The demands on school places are often exacerbated by multiple phases of development, with schools regularly full before developments have been completed.

 However, the key issue to understand is the variations in age between the children and how this will impact on pupil place planning.
 It is not uncommon to see new dwellings yield twice the number of primary school children in Reception as at the top end of the school, in Year 6.
 If a 1,000 dwelling development generated 60 four-year-olds, this would suggest a two form of entry school, but the same development might only yield 30 eleven-year-olds, requiring only one form of entry.
 Over time, the estate is likely to normalise with the demand for places seen across the rest of the authority and understanding how long this process takes is key to planning how best to upscale provision and accommodate the initial bulge in demand.